Written by Benjamin Nichol

 no matter the cost.

-Millie yearns for love and acceptance, finding instead rejection and humiliation at every turn… except from her sad, soft old grandfather, and her best friend Annie.
+Millie yearns for love and acceptance, finding instead rejection and backlash at every turn… except from her grandfather, and best friend Annie.

 "Nichol builds a world that is dense and rich with life" - Australian Arts Review